- All program options run from November 29, 2025 through April 19, 2026.

 Junior Development Program

-Junior Development (U16 – U21) program is for athletes ages 14 to 20 (as of December 31st) who are focused on Alpine ski racing.
+The Junior Development (“Devo”) program is for athletes ages 14 to 20 (as of December 31st) who are focused on Alpine ski racing.
 Instruction emphasizes strengthening fundamentals and developing racing techniques and tactics.
+New for 2025-26: U16, U18, and FIS Elite options (see descriptions below).

 Participation in competitions is expected.
 Athletes who wish to participate in U.S. Ski & Snowboard-sanctioned ski races must be a Competitor member of U.S. Ski & Snowboard.
 U.S. Ski & Snowboard membership, race fees, lift tickets, lodging, and transportation costs related to races are not covered by the program fee.